Thick and Hearty Spaghetti Sauce Recipe

 - Mix ingredients well and heat until sauce is just beginning to boil.

 - Add tomato paste and mix thoroughly.

 - Add pepper and sugar.
 Be sure to taste at this point.

 - Add salt to taste 1 tablespoon at a time, stirring thoroughly until desired taste is achieved.

 - Turn heat up to high and bring to a boil stirring constantly.

 - Once sauce boils turn on low heat, cover and let cook 45 minutes stirring occasionally.

-Freeze leftover sauce in freezer bags.
-When you are ready to use, immerse in hot water to thaw, then reheat on stove over medium heat.
-Excellent in the crock pot too!
+- Freeze leftover sauce in freezer bags.
+When you are ready to use it, immerse it in hot water to thaw, then reheat it on the stove over medium heat.
+It's excellent in the crockpot, too!